viktorkuznietsov1986/self_driving_cars_udacity/behavioral_cloning/writeup_report.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 due to high computational cost of running the training on the GPU workspace.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 The changes in the loss can be seen here:

 ![alt_text][image3]

-Here's the link on the video showing the autonomous driving around the track:
-![alt_text][video1]